 Guide for authors

-New Guide for authors can be found at this link in Russian.
-The English version of the guide will be available soon.
-Sorry for the inconvenience.
+New Guide for authors can be found at this link in Ukrainian.

 ARTICLE SUBMISSION GUIDELINES